 How Appraisals Affect Sales Transactions

-The appraisal is crucial in the loan approval process, as lenders use it to determine loan amounts and loan-to-value ratios.
-Understanding potential scenarios helps buyers and sellers prepare for various outcomes.
+The appraisal affects loan approval because lenders use it to set loan amounts and loan-to-value ratios.
+Plan for the result before it arrives.

 Appraisal Meets or Exceeds Purchase Price